Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Andrew R. Harrison - Alaska Air Group, Inc.

-You knocked off Delta about that (48:12).
+You would have to ask Delta about that.
 I have no idea about their plans or whatever they're doing.

 Darryl Genovesi - UBS Securities LLC